Ji-Peng/PQRV/cpi/README.md

 .globl cpi_mulw_x1
 .align 2
 cpi_mulw_x1:
-.rep 200
+.rep 1600
     mulw a0, a0, a0
-    mulw a0, a0, a0
-    mulw a0, a0, a0
-    mulw a0, a0, a0
-    mulw a0, a0, a0
-    mulw a0, a0, a0
-    mulw a0, a0, a0
-    mulw a0, a0, a0
-    mulw a0, a0, a0
-    mulw a0, a0, a0
 .endr
 ret
 ```
 Each instruction depends on the previous one, so the test result reflects the instruction's latency.
-The result is `cycles/insts/CPI=6002/2003/3.00`, indicating a latency of 3 for this instruction.
+The result is `cycles/insts/CPI=4802/1603/3.00`, indicating a latency of 3 for this instruction.
 Similarly, the latency of `mul` and `mulh` on RV32M is also 3 cycles, while the latency on RV64M is 4 cycles.

 The CPI for these instructions is measured by the `cpi_mulw`, `cpi_mul`, and `cpi_mulh` functions.
 The CPI for `mulw` on RV64, and `mul` and `mulh` on RV32, is 1, while the CPI for `mul` and `mulh` on RV64 is 2.